 Which Partner Programs are recommended by the Anthropology department?

 - Students with a strong interest in cultural anthropology should consider SIT and other programs with a field component.
-Students who are interested in direct enrollment at foreign universities and taking classes with local students should consider universities that offer anthropology courses, such as IES: University College London (UCL), University of Otago, IFSA-Butler: Universidad Autónoma de Yucatán, and IFSA Butler: University of Melbourne.
+Students who are interested in direct enrollment at foreign universities and taking classes with local students should consider universities that offer anthropology courses, such as IES: University College London (UCL), University of Otago, IFSA: Merida Universities Program, and IFSA: University of Melbourne Partnership.

 Students interested in Off-Campus Studies should attend an OCS First Step meeting in the fall of their second year, discuss their interests with their major adviser, and schedule an appointment with an OCS adviser.